-This form is used to prioritize the distribution of AEDs and its content is base on the National Public Access Defibrillation Study.
+A: This form is used to prioritize the distribution of AEDs.
+Its content is based on the National Public Access Defibrillation Study.

-Basic requirements include; appoint an Agency AED Coordinator and have a trained first response team.
+A: Basic requirements include: appoint an Agency AED Coordinator and have a trained first response team.

-By filling out the appropriate application and potential use form and mailing them to the OEMS, your agency is placed on a waiting list which is prioritized according to the results of the National Public Access Defibrillation study.
+A: Your agency can apply by filling out the appropriate application and potential unit form and mailing them to the OEMS.
+Your agency's request will be prioritized according to the results of the National Public Access Defibrillation study.

-Depending on information submitted on the potential use form an agency can expect up to a 36 month wait.
+A: Depending on the information submitted on the potential unit form, an agency can expect to wait up to one to three months.

-If your staff or response team requires initial CPR/AED training the OEMS will fund the training.
+A: If your staff or response team requires initial CPR/AED training, the OEMS will fund the training.
 The cost of recertification training, which is normally every two years, is the responsibility of the agency.